rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 The psf2 crate parses font data, exposing font size, glyph lookup, and iterators to traverse a glyph's bitmap for easy rendering.
-Due to its limited scope, it is much smaller and faster than conventional text rasterizers, but cannot support variable-width, anti-aliased, or shaped text.
+Due to its limited scope, it is much smaller and faster than conventional text rasterizers but cannot support variable-width, anti-aliased, or shaped text.

 [psf2]: https://github.com/Ralith/psf2